brokenhills/sandbox-server/README.md

 # sandbox-server
-message storage with mongo and basic auth
+message storage with mongodb and basic auth